 - To access our on-line forms click the appropriate title.

-Title Download Notice of Early Case Conference Form Guidelines for Preparation of the Joint Case Conference Joint Case Conference Report Form Discovery Commissioner's Report and Recommendations Form Report and Recommendations Instructional Sample Packet Stipulation and Order to Extend Discovery Deadline Dates Notice of Motion Form Order Shortening Time Form Eighth Judicial District Court Rule (EDCR) 2.34 Eighth Judicial District Court Rule (EDCR) 2.35 Getting a Motion Set by the Discovery Commissioner Civil Subpoena (Duces Tecum) Civil Subpoena Deposition Subpoena (Duces Tecum) Deposition Subpoena Interrogatories Request for Production of Documents Subpoena Duces Tecum for Business Records Transcript CD Form
+Title Download Download Notice of Early Case Conference Form Joint Case Conference Report Form Discovery Commissioner's Report and Recommendations Form Report and Recommendations Instructional Sample Packet Order Shortening Time Form Eighth Judicial District Court Rule (EDCR) 2.34 Civil Subpoena (Duces Tecum) Civil Subpoena Deposition Subpoena (Duces Tecum) Deposition Subpoena Interrogatories Request for Production of Documents Subpoena Duces Tecum for Business Records Transcript CD Form List of Discovery Motions

 Frequently Asked Questions (FAQs)

 - All Discovery documents need to be submitted to the Discovery e-mail: DiscoveryInbox@ClarkCountyCourts.us.

 - Documents submitted to Discovery: